 Bulgaria is adorned with many spectacular places.
-To make up for an exciting holiday, you must cover most of these best places in Bulgaria that we have listed below.
+To make up for an exciting holiday, you must cover most of these beautiful places to visit in Bulgaria that we have listed below:

 As one of the historical cities in Bulgaria, Plovdiv is mostly visited by history lovers and anthropologists.
-This is one of the ancient Bulgaria places, built around 7 hills, along the course of Maritsa River.
-Featuring fortresses, amphi-theatres, churches, cobbled stone roads and vintage houses; Plovdiv offers utmost holiday charm, like none other.
+This is one of the ancient Bulgaria places, built around 7 hills, along with the course of Maritsa River.
+Featuring fortresses, amphitheaters, churches, cobbled stone roads, and vintage houses; Plovdiv offers utmost holiday charm, like none other.

-Must see: Plovdiv Roman stadium, Roman amphitheatre, Staria grad, Park Tsra Simeon and Alyosha Soviet Army Memorial and Ethnographic Museum.
+Must see: Plovdiv Roman stadium, Roman amphitheater, Staria grad, Park Tsra Simeon and Alyosha Soviet Army Memorial and Ethnographic Museum

 4. Rila Monastery

-Next in the list of beautiful places to visit in Bulgaria is Nesebar.
-This is another pretty town, located by the Black Sea coast, known for its ancient ruins, edifices and stunning beaches.
-The old part of Nesebar, comprising of Byzantine-era fortifications and Roman baths is located on an island, which is bridged with the mainland by a man-made walkaway.
+Next in the list of best places to visit in Bulgaria in summer is Nesebar.
+This is another pretty town, located by the Black Sea coast, known for its ancient ruins, edifices, and stunning beaches.
+The old part of Nessebar, comprising of Byzantine-era fortifications and Roman baths are located on an island, which is bridged with the mainland by a man-made walk away.

 6. Veliko Tarnovo

 Renowned as ‘city of Tsars’, Veliko Tarnovo is a small and quaint city in central Bulgaria.
-This is a 7000 years old town, located by the Yantra River and surrounded by three hills, namely; Tsaravets, Trapezitsa and Sveta Gora.
-Veliko Tarnovo was once the capital of second Bulgarian empire.
+This is a 7000 years old town, located by the Yantra River and surrounded by three hills, namely; Tsaravets, Trapezitsa, and Sveta Gora.
+Veliko Tarnovo was once the capital of the second Bulgarian empire.

 Bansko is the most buzzing skiing destination of Bulgaria and one of the best places to visit in Bulgaria in winter.
 Nestled at the foothills of Pirin Mountains, Bansko welcomes all winter sports lover with wide arms.

-Best known for splendid beaches and nightlife; Sozopol attracts travellers of all kinds, throughout the year.
-It is one of the significant cultural centres of Bulgaria and hosts Apollonia Art and Film Festival every year.
+Best known for splendid beaches and nightlife; Sozopol attracts travelers of all kinds, throughout the year.
+It is one of the significant cultural centers of Bulgaria and hosts Apollonia Art and Film Festival every year.

 Bordered by sea and several lakes, Burgas is another name in the group of best places to visit in Bulgaria.
 Though this is an industrial city but the beaches, restaurant and shacks remain crowded with tourists and locals.
 During summer, the main promenade hosts summer theatre performances, which enhance the charm of the place, manifold.